bernardr/bernardr.github.io/_posts/walkthroughs/proving-grounds/Lunar/2022-08-10-pg-lunar-php-vulnerabilities.md

 ```

-First off we find the dangerous include statement of `creds.php`, which will get referenced in a little bit.
+The first thing we'll notice is the use of the `include` statement pointing to `creds.php`, which will get referenced in a little bit.

-We'll take a look at the following `if` statement:
+Next, we'll take a look at the following `if` statement:

 ```
 if ($_POST['email'] && !empty($_POST['email']) && $_POST['email'] === 'liam@lunar.local' && strcmp($_POST['password'], $pwd) == 0)